QG1414/EpidemicSimulation/README.md

 ## Requirements
 Here are some requirements:
-App was builded on python version 3.12.2 and it will work on this version.
+The app was built on Python version 3.12.2 and will work on this version.
-Versions before 3.6 will not work for sure because of f format in a lot of places so try to use versions: [3.10.0 - 3.13.0] but best version is 3.12.2
+Versions before 3.6 will not work for sure because of f-strings used in many places.
+Try to use versions between [3.10.0 - 3.13.0], but the best version is 3.12.2.

 ## Libraries
-Libraries that are needed for correct work of app:
+Libraries that are needed for correct operation of the app:
 * matplotlib
 * pandas
 * numpy
 * cupy

 ## Installation
-for matplotlib, pandas and numpy we use
+For matplotlib, pandas, and numpy, use:

 python -m pip install matplotlib pandas numpy

-Using cuda is more complicated app was created on Cuda 12.8 but you should check if you have cuda and what version to do it run command
+Using CUDA is more complicated.
+The app was created on CUDA 12.8, but you should check if you have CUDA and what version.
+To do this, run the command:

 nvidia-smi

-and then install
+Then install:

 python -m pip install cupy-cuda{version}x

-where version is the version of our cude so for example for Cuda 12.8
+where version is the version of your CUDA.
+For example, for CUDA 12.8:

 python -m pip install cupy-cuda12x